Undue influence is a legal concept that allows a court to set aside a transaction or

 Possible Signs of Undue Influence

-Signs of undue influence may include social isolation, dependency on the
+Signs of undue influence may include:

-beneficiary for emotional and physical needs, substantial transfers of wealth to a
+substantial transfers of wealth to a beneficiary

-beneficiary, recent family conflict or bereavement, a beneficiary directing the
+recent family conflict or bereavement

-testator to an unfamiliar lawyer to draft a new will, a beneficiary conveying
+a beneficiary directing the testator to an unfamiliar lawyer to draft a new will

-instructions to the drafting lawyer on behalf of the testator, the new will being
+a beneficiary conveying instructions to the drafting lawyer on behalf of the testator

-other documents such as powers of attorney or beneficiary designations.
+the testator making similar changes to other documents such as powers of attorney or beneficiary designations

 Erin Watson, J.D.
 E is for Estates